Jessybrenens/Manus/World.md

 7. **Faction Era (2135-Present)**: The mega-dome evolved into its current state of competing micro-nations, with power centered around control of critical resources and infrastructure.

+8. **The Oxygen Riots (~5 years ago)**: A major civil unrest over resource allocation, particularly oxygen distribution, that reshaped power dynamics within the dome.
+Varda played a key role in suppressing the riots, while Mara lost her parents during this period.

 ### Current Physical Structure

 The mega-dome spans approximately 8 kilometers at its widest point, with a height of 1.2 kilometers at its central hub.
 Its crescent shape embraces a series of landing pads and external facilities on the concave side, while the convex edge faces the direction of Utopia's ruins.